 She currently conducts research on the claims for protection, rights and settlement by Afghans and Iraqis who have worked for Western military forces and development organisations, as well as on the activities and strategies of their supporters.
 Her broader research interests are the politics of civil society and NGOs in relation to migration, gender and development.

 Her PhD research was published as a monograph with Oxford University Press in the Gender and IR book series under the title Complicit Sisters: Gender and Women's Issues across North-South Divides.
 Her work has been published in various journal articles in e.g. the Journal of Ethnic and Migration Studies; Politics, Groups and Identities; International Feminist Journal of Politics; Ethnic and Racial Studies, and Social Inclusion.

 Selected recent publications include (extended list can be found under the publications tab:

-She is on the international advisory board of the Rowman & Littlefield International book series 'Studies in Social and Global Justice', and associate editorial board member of Sociological Research Online.
+Sara de Jong is on the international advisory board of the Rowman & Littlefield International book series 'Studies in Social and Global Justice', and associate editorial board member of Sociological Research Online.